People: we are adding some of the colourful characters from Bletchingley's Past.

 These include:

-Henry VIII - visited Bletchingley Palace and it said "The Maid" - a fore-runner of the Red Lion
+Henry VIII - visited Bletchingley Palace and, it is said "The Maid" - a fore-runner of the Red Lion hostelry.
+Hence the expression "His Majesty?
+Oh, he's in the Maid"!

 Ernest Shackleton - The famed explorer paid a brief visit to Bletchingley as the first speaker at the newly inaugurated Village Hall.
 Unfortunately the (original) poster which hung in the foyer of the hall was stolen a number of years ago.